 Conclusion:

 This study considered the experiences of patients with a SWHSI and identified the main areas of impact on quality of life.
 This work will help to underpin future research into treatments and services for the SWHSI population.
 It may also form the basis for identifying an appropriate patient-reported outcome measure (PROM) related to quality of life in SWHSI for use in the research setting.
 Limitations of the study included the number and diversity of participants, and the impact of the SARS-CoV-2 (Covid-19) pandemic on the experiences of participants.
-Further exploration of the area is warranted to understand the generalisability and possible future applications of the work.
+Further exploration of the area through formal qualitative study is warranted to understand the breadth, generalisability and possible future applications of the work.

 Keywords: SWHSI, open surgical wounds, quality of life